Row of clean, modern outdoor AC condenser units releasing heat into the air.

 Here’s how the condenser coil operates:

-- The refrigerant cools and returns to the evaporator coil to repeat the cycle.
+• The refrigerant cools and returns to the evaporator coil, repeating the cycle.

 What happens when condenser coils go bad?